ABRSM Safeguarding Policy, Procedure and Code of Practice

 A child is defined in law as a person up to the age of 18 years.
 Therefore the term ‘child’ is used throughout this policy and procedure and this includes young people.

-Although the national law in the country you are working in may have a different age at which a child is considered an adult, or have a different age at which a child can give consent or is responsible, ABRSM uses the definition of a child according to UK and international law.
+If working overseas, our staff, representatives and examiners may find the national law in the country in which they are working may have a different age at which a child is considered an adult, or have a different age at which a child can give consent or is responsible.
+However, ABRSM, wherever it operates, abides by the definition of a child according to UK and international law.
 This comes from the Children Act, 1989 and United Nations Convention on the Rights of the Child, 1989.
 The United Nations Convention for the Rights of the Child is the international framework which sets out the specific rights of children.

 This policy should be used in conjunction with the LSCB (Local Safeguarding Children Board) and Safeguarding and Child Protection Procedures which apply in the area or country in which the exam or assessment is held.

 For the purposes of this policy, ABRSM’s workforce includes everybody who works in a paid or voluntary capacity for or on behalf of the organisation in the UK and abroad.
 This includes, but is not limited to, employees, examiners, Honorary Local Representatives (HLRs), International Representatives, stewards, invigilators and consultants.

 The policy also informs ABRSM’s work with vulnerable adults as acknowledged in clause 13 of the policy.